Shabucky1812/wavelength-front/README.md

     From the profile edit forms dropdown referenced above, a user can access forms to edit their: profile picture, username, and password.
 These forms can all be seen above and are mostly self-explanatory.
 The profile image form preview functions in the same way as the cover art preview in the share and edit track forms (F07, F09).

 ### Future Implementations:
+In terms of future development, Wavelength could be improved in a number of ways:
+- Firstly, and probably most importantly, the way users currently share new tracks is less than ideal for a couple of reasons.
+As of now, users have to manually find, save, and upload cover art from their own device's files as well as having to enter the song's title and artist.
+Obviously this isn't great from a user experience perspective, and it is also not a perfect solution for the website because there is nothing preventing users from submitting irrelevant data.
+When I originally planned the site, I intended for the site to interact with an external API such as SpotifyAPI to allow users to search for the track they would like to share in order to request all of the data needed for the track instance automatically.
+This feature never made it to the first version of Wavelength because I didn't want the project to be too complicated as I cannot maintain it once it is submitted until I finish the Code Institute course.
+However, I definitely would like to try and introduce this functionality in the future.
+- Secondly, whilst I think it should be suitable without for now, I would like to add an extra layer of confirmation for deleting tracks and reviews.
+- Also, somewhat related, currently users cannot delete their profiles.
+I just didn't think that this was a necessary feature for this early version of the project, but as the scale and userbase increases, this is a functionality I would like to add.
+- Lastly, in the future I would prefer owners of tracks to not be able to review their own tracks, although I don't mind that it works this way for now.

 ## Technologies Used